qmlbook/qmlbook/docs/fluid/fluid.rst

 .. rubric:: 3rd object

 The 3rd object uses a ``standalone animation``.
 The animation is defined as its own element and could be everywhere in the document.
 The click will start the animation using the animations function ``start()``.
 Each animation has a start(), stop(), resume(), restart() function.
-The animation itself contains much more information then the other animation types earlier.
+The animation itself contains much more information than the other animation types earlier.
 We need to define the target and properties to declare the target element to be animated and which properties we want to animate.
-We need to define a ``to`` value and in this case we define also a ``from`` value to allow a re-start of the animation.
+We need to define a ``to`` value and in this case, we define also a ``from`` value to allow a restart of the animation.

 .. figure:: assets/animationtypes.png